Manufactured and Mobilehome Insignia of Approval

 If the application is complete and evidence of the original insignia is clear, the process takes several weeks.
 The most common reasons for delay are:

 - Application fee is not included.

 Is there anything else to know about?

 Yes.
 California Health and Safety Code Section 18026 requires that manufactured homes in California either bear a HUD certification label or an HCD insignia prior to sale, rent, or lease.
 Violation of this law is considered a misdemeanor under California law.

-In addition to the inspection requirement, for a mobilehome or manufactured home built after September 15, 1971, and before June 15, 1976, or any commercial coach, you must submit a written statement certifying that the subject unit was inspected and found to be in compliance or was brought into compliance with the requirements for the structural and thermal systems established in the California Code of Regulations, Title 25, Part 1, Chapter 3, Subchapter 2.
+In addition to the inspection requirement, for a mobilehome built after September 15, 1971, and before June 15, 1976, or any commercial modular, you must submit a written statement certifying that the subject unit was inspected and found to be in compliance or was brought into compliance with the requirements for the structural and thermal systems established in Title 25, California Code of Regulations, Part 1, Chapter 3, Subchapter 2 .
 The certification must be signed by a California licensed engineer or architect and should be submitted along with the application for inspection.

-The completed application, when submitted to HCD, must be accompanied by the insignia fee and the minimum one-hour inspection fee.
+When submitted to HCD, the completed application must be accompanied by the insignia fee and the minimum one-hour inspection fee.
 Payment must be in the form of a check or money order payable to the Department of Housing and Community Development.

-If HCD's inspection requires more than one hour, additional inspection fees will be due for each half hour or portion thereof eceeding the first hour at the rate shown under "Inspection Fee."
+If HCD's inspection requires more than one hour, additional inspection fees will be due for each half hour or portion thereof exceeding the first hour at the rate shown under "Inspection Fee."

 Insignia Fee Schedule

 Manufactured Homes $83